gandharav007/ML-/README.md

-the whole concept is based on the fact that different layers of a convolutional neural network captures different amount of features of an image. as a result we can adjust the amount of style that will be dispalyed in our original image.
+the whole concept is based on the fact that different layers of a convolutional neural network captures different amount of features of an image. as a result we can adjust the amount of style that will be dispalyed in our original image. sample style image and the object image are downladed in the program itself when it starts running. we can also import images externally.